Koha-Community/Koha/README.txt

 MySQL 5: Create a database called 'koha,' owned by 'kohaadmin' user, with a password set.
-Note: kohaadmin must have at least the following privileges: SELECT, INSERT, UPDATE, DELETE, CREATE, DROP.
+Note: kohaadmin must have at least the following privileges: SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, ALTER, and LOCK TABLES.

 PostgreSQL 8.2.5: Create a database called 'koha,' owned by 'kohaadmin' user, with a password set.
 Note: kohaadmin must be a superuser.
 You